Acupuncture for Ulcerative Colitis

 TCM is a multifaceted healing modality that includes bodywork therapy, like acupuncture, as well as the extensive use of herbal combinations and dietary recommendations.
 TCM developed over many centuries in ancient China and is based on a philosophy that includes the idea that disease is caused by blockages and malfunctions of energy channels in the body.

-Acupuncture for colitis and Chinese herbal medicine have long been used to treat these conditions and often have stronger results due to the nature of the way they view and treat these conditions within the TCM diagnostic framework (i.e. treating the root causes instead of the symptoms).
+Acupuncture for colitis and Chinese herbal medicine have long been used in an attempt to assist patients suffering grom ulcerative colitis within the TCM diagnostic framework (i.e. prioritising the underlying cause over the symptoms).
 Traditional prescriptions usually contain ingredients that fortify the spleen, replenish Qi, clear heat and expel dampness.
 They are effective in resolving inflammation, regulating the immune system and conditioning the bowel.
 Clinical improvement is not the only merit of such therapy.
 Investigatory examinations, such as stool tests and colonoscopies, show healing of the ulcers in the colon, normalization of the mucosa and a decrease in swelling.

-How can we help you?
-Our acupuncture for colitis.
+How we can help – acupuncture for colitis

-Dr. Jim Xing of our clinic has gained rich clinical experience in treating ulcerative colitis throughout his thirty years of practice.
-He reads many ancient, classic and present TCM books, and collects related articles to find all possible clues regarding the treatment of this condition.
+Dr. Jim Xing of our clinic has gained rich clinical experience in assitsing patients with ulcerative colitis throughout his thirty years of practice.
+He has a keen interest in the area, reads many ancient, classic and present TCM books, and collects related articles to find as many theories regarding the treatment of this condition as possible.

-He believes that acupuncture for colitis is an effective way of relieving ulcerative colitis symptoms.
-Most of the symptoms result from blocked energy along energy pathways of the body, which are unblocked when acupuncture needles are inserted along these invisible pathways during acupuncture for colitis.
-Acupuncture for colitis can also help to regulate the body’s immune system and improve the general constitution.
-In addition, Chinese herbal medicine can effectively treat the root cause of the disease and improve one’s general wellbeing, further allowing the body to effectively undergo its recovery from ulcerative colitis.
+He strives to achieve success in helping patients who suffer from the condition through the use of acupuncture for colitis.
+According to TCM, most of the symptoms result from blocked energy along energy pathways of the body, which are unblocked when acupuncture needles are inserted along these invisible pathways during acupuncture for colitis.
+Acupuncture for colitis may also help to regulate the body’s immune system and improve the general constitution.
+In addition, Chinese herbal medicine may be able to target the root cause of the disease and improve one’s general wellbeing, further allowing the body to effectively undergo its recovery from ulcerative colitis.

-Dr. Xing’s treatment consists of two phases: in the active phase, the main task is to eliminate the pathogen and relive symptoms.
+Dr. Xing’s approach generally consists of two phases: in the active phase, the main task is to eliminate the pathogen and relive symptoms.
 In the convalescence phase, the top priority is to strengthen constitutional weaknesses and repair internal damage.